-Demotion: The change of a permanent employee to another position in a class allocated to a salary range for which the top step is lower than the top step of the class which the employee formerly occupied except as provided for under Transfer or as otherwise provided for in this MOU, in the Personnel Management Regulations, or in specific resolutions governing deep classifications.
+Demotion: The change of a permanent employee to another position in a class allocated to a salary range for which the top step is lower than the top step of the class which the employee formerly occupied except as provided for under "Transfer" or as otherwise provided for in this MOU, in the Personnel Management Regulations, or in specific resolutions governing deep classifications.

-Director of Human Resources: The person designated by the County Administrator to serve as the Assistant County Administrator-Director of Human Resources.
+Director of Human Resources: The person designated by the County Administrator to serve as the Assistant County Administrator-Human Resources Director.

-Eligible: Any person whose name is on an employment or reemployment or layoff list for a given classification.
+Eligible: Any person whose name is on an employment or reemployment or layoff list for a given class.